 There’s no way around the messy side of this candy heart oobleck science activity, so be prepared and embrace the mess while the kids enjoy a cool learning experience.
 You can contain the mess with disposable table clothes or show curtains or take it outside if you have nice weather.

-I would suggest putting it in the trash when finished.
+I would suggest putting the oobleck in the trash when finished.
 Although it does wash down the sink easily, it’s a lot of goop for the pipes to handle.

 MAKE OOBLECK STEP BY STEP:

 However, food coloring is not necessary and you will see with the candy hearts, they add their own color!
-We were able to throw in a little extra science with dissolving candies too!
+We were able to throw in a little extra science with dissolving candy hearts experiment too.

 If you add too much cornstarch, go ahead and add back in some water.
 I highly suggest making small changes at a time.
 A little can go a long way once you start incorporating it into the mixture.